nchrein/nchrein.github.io/index.md

 ### I am
 a 5th year phd student at the University of Maryland.

-### I think
+### I Create
-about categorical meta-theories of knowledge representation
+categorical meta-theories of ontology and knowledge representation

 My current favorite is the virtual double simplicial set.
 - knowledge representation in arbitrary structures
 - cross structural morphisms and their calculus

 ### I dream
-About
 - An interface for humans to create structural representation
 - A connection to machine learning